 What is it that you get from camp as a staff member?

 At the end of our camp season here at Gwynn Valley I start to think about again finding the right staff to work in our program.
-We had a great summer in 2011 and you want only better for the next year.
-I feel the greatest challenge in camping today is finding the right staff to work in your program and I hear other camp directors express that same thought.
+After completing a great summer, you want only better for the next year.
+I feel the greatest challenge in camping today is finding the right staff to work in your program, and I hear other camp directors express that same thought.
 We’re looking for people who genuinely fit into our particular little bit of utopia.
 What is it that you get from camp as a staff member?
-I contemplate that question each new season and each year I come to the same following points (this is a good thing because I firmly believe what is written below is the gospel truth).

 - Live, play, and work in the great outdoors

-- Live the human powered existence at camp (you seldom get in a car)
+- Live a human powered existence at camp where you seldom get in a car

 This and more will happen to you.
 Some of our staff spend a summer working with children and it literally becomes a life changing experience.
-Now keep in mind we’re not out to make your parents pay out another 2 years in college tuition so you can change your major to elementary education.
-It is however, something that opens doors as it exposes one to so much more than waiting tables at a restaurant or leaning on a shovel all summer long.
+Now keep in mind we’re not out to make your parents pay out another 2 years in college tuition so you can change your major to elementary education…. however, working at camp is something that opens doors as it exposes you to so much more than waiting tables at a restaurant or leaning on a shovel all summer long.

-Life only seems to get more complicated for college students.
-As a dad with 4 children soon to be of college age, I ask myself and them, what are some of the most important characteristics of students today – how do they learn, what do they need to learn, their goals, hopes, dreams, what their lives will be like, and what kinds of changes will they experience in their lifetime.
-There’s a pretty cool video out on youtube that was done by Michael Wesch at Kansas State University, A Vision of Students Today.
+Life only seems to get more complicated for college students and young adults generally.
+As a dad with 2 children currently in college, I often ask myself and them, what are some of the most important characteristics of young people today?
+How do they learn?
+What do they need to learn?
+What are their goals, hopes, dreams?
+What will their lives be like?
+What kinds of changes will they experience in their lifetime?
+There’s a pretty cool video out on you tube that was done by Michael Wesch at Kansas State University, A Vision of Students Today.
 Check it out.
-What is it that camp offers that students just don’t get from school today?
-How many tremendously successful adults can trace back some important learning to their time as a participant or staff member at summer camp?
-Check out the next video that was produced by the American Camp Association and see some who did. http://www.youtube.com/watch?v=V5orvqJPk7s Give camp a try and make a difference in a child’s life as well as yours.”

 Grant Bullard – Director